enspirit/predicate/README.md

 ```

 The following sections explain a) why we created this library, b) how to build
-expressions, c) what operators are available, and d) how abstract variables,
+expressions, c) what operators are available, and d) how abstract variables
-and what features are supported when using them (because not all are).
+work and what features are supported when using them (because not all are).

 ## Rationale

 This reusable library is used in various ruby gems developed and maintained
-by Enspirit, where boolean expressions are first-class citizen.
+by Enspirit where boolean expressions are first-class citizen.
 It provides
 a common API for expressing, evaluating, and manipulating them.

 * [Bmg](https://github.com/enspirit/bmg)